-This UNHS course covers American history from the first explorers and their initial contact with the Native Americans, through the colonial era, independence, early struggles, growth, the civil war and ends with the industrial revolution in full swing as the country is about to embark on the "American Century."
+This UNHS course covers American history from the first explorers and their initial contact with the Native Americans, through the colonial era, independence, early struggles, growth, the Civil War and ends with the industrial revolution in full swing as the country is about to embark on the "American Century."

-This course explores the story of America in an unbiased fashion and includes topics that don't always put America in the best light.
-It also challenges students to form their own opinions on the various movements that arose at various times.
+This course explores the story of America in an unbiased fashion with a multicultural perspective.
+It also challenges students to form their own opinions on the various social, economic and political movements.

 The majority of the assigned reading is done in class as a group so that the teacher is able to explain vocabulary and expand on historical concepts students may be unfamiliar with.
-There are five evaluations which are to completed independently in class, three written projects and two progress tests.
+There are five evaluations which are to completed independently in class, three written projects and three progress tests.